alexisdpc/title-author-from-pdf-API/README.md

 # Get title and authors from pdf file

-Python script that returns the title and authors from a pdf of scientific articles.
+Python script that returns the title and authors from a pdf of scientific articles